 “The Senior Integrated Project is the capstone of Kalamazoo College’s program of liberal arts education.
 The SIP offers you the opportunity to make use of all your experiences at the College.
 In consultation with a faculty member who will serve as your faculty SIP advisor, you will determine the project’s form and the environment in which it is to be pursued.”

-German majors, minors, or students with advanced proficiency in German may choose to complete their Senior Individualized Project in the German Studies Department.
-Students who study abroad in Erlangen or Bonn during their Junior year are encouraged to begin developing a SIP topic while in Germany, or even during their sophomore year.
-An idea for a SIP may, for example, develop out of a student’s Integrative Cultural Research Project (ICRP), which students on the long-term programs in Bonn and Erlangen are required to complete.
-The SIP may be an original research paper on an aspect of German literature or culture, a translation, or a report based on an internship completed in Germany.
+German majors, minors, or students with advanced proficiency in German may choose to complete their Senior Integrated Project in the German Studies Department.
+Students who study abroad in Erlangen or Lüneburg during their Junior year are encouraged to begin developing a SIP topic while in Germany, or even during their sophomore year.
+An idea for a SIP may, for example, develop out of a student’s Integrative Cultural Research Project (ICRP).
+The SIP may be an original research paper on an aspect of German literature or culture, a translation, or a creative project based on individual research.

 One or both members of the German faculty may serve as advisors for German SIPs.
 Once a student has chosen a SIP topic and advisor, a SIP contract must be filed with the department chair, as well as a SIP registration form with the Registrar’s Office.